CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 # JSON specification

-All messages that are published to RabbitMQ are JSON encoded.
-This means that if you want to inject email directly into RabbitMQ, you also have to use JSON.
-In the JSON you should set the envelope ("MAIL FROM") address and the recipient ("RCPT TO") of your message, as well as the full mime data to be sent.
+MailerQ expects all messages that are loaded from the RabbitMQ outbox queue to be JSON encoded.
+This means that if you want to inject email directly into RabbitMQ, you must use JSON.
+In this JSON you should set the envelope ("MAIL FROM") address, the recipient ("RCPT TO") address and the full mime data to be sent.

 ````
 {